Ej1seven/Kryptoturf/README.md

 ## About The Project

 If you follow any of the prominent tech influencers, I'm sure you've come across the word Web 3.0.
 Web 3.0 is the third generation of the Internet which enables decentralized data interconnection.
 This new form of Internet enables people to legitimately own their data through transparency.
-Kryptoturf allows users to connect to their wallet using Metamask, then send ethereum to another account.
-Kyptoturf shows the last transactions from the related account.
-Each transaction is associated with a gif that is determined by a keyword supplied by the end user at the time of exchange.
+I designed Kryptoturf to allow users the ability to participate in the world of NFTs without the pressure of spending their own money.
+Kryptoturf can be seen as an introductory platform that familiarizes users with blockchain and the technologies it encompasses.

 <p align="right">(<a href="#top">back to top</a>)</p>